Code-Institute-Submissions/hidden-gems/README.md

 10. I experienced an issue with the contact form as I wanted to display a thank you message to users when they submit the contact form.
 At first, I created an alert that executed when the email was successful.
 However, I felt this was intrusive to the user, and upon reading the jQuery documentation I discovered the .show() effect.
 This allowed me to created a div and set its display to none.
 Using the .show() effect, I could display the message when the user sends their email.
 Another issue with this was that it would take the message a couple of seconds to display, but reading the documentation I discovered by passing through the parameter "fast", the message displayed much quicker

+11. I experienced an issue with text and image alignment in the section with features three images, and text beside each image.
+The issue would occur at medium screens, where the image would shrink, while the text would remain the same.
+This resulted in a drastic layout change, which disrupted the flow of content, and created a messy layout.
+The fix for this was to change the font size on medium screens to keep the alignment correct.
+This was achieved with a media query by using the logical operator 'and' to combine a min-width and max-width media query.
+This was discovered on MDN's CSS documentation.

 ## Technologies Used